content-island/template-minimal-astro/README.md

-# Asotro + Content Island Minimal Template
+# Astro + Content Island Minimal Template

 This is a minimal template for building an Astro site using Content Island.